the-dg04/Mailman/README.md

-please suggest a better name i have crippling depression ._.
+suggest a better name i have crippling depression ._.